NextCenturyCorporation/MCS/python_api/scenes/API.md

 ## Object List

+You can use any of these strings with an object's `type` property.

+The following primitive shapes are available, and can be set as `moveable` or `pickupable`:

+- `"capsule"`
+- `"cube"`
+- `"cylinder"`
+- `"sphere"`

-The following objects are currently available:
+The following objects are also available:

 | Object Type | Moveable | Pickupable | Receptacle | Openable |
 | --- | --- | --- | --- | --- |